Advocacy at EFF – Rainey Reitman

 Wesley: How do you notify the public about these issues?
 You mentioned grassroots, but what other ways do you get the word out?

 Rainey: We’re really lucky and honored to have an amazing community of people online who support our work.
-In particular, there’s a huge community of people on Reddit and Hacker News who, whenever we blog or write about something, get the word out.
-We also work very closely with a lot of tech journalist.
+In particular, there’s a huge community of people on Reddit and Hacker News who, whenever we write about something, get the word out.
+We also work very closely with a lot of tech journalists.
 We will put out almost anything and they’ll pick it up and it will get some coverage in the tech journals.
 From there a lot of mainstream publications will then pick up stories a few days later.

 We have a great community on Twitter that follows us and helps us get the word out.
 Google+ we have about a million followers.
 We put out a mobile app last year for Android phones so people can stay up to date on campaigns.
 We’re going to be putting out a new version of that in the coming weeks.
 It’ll have a better UI.
 The previous one was functional but not very easy to use.
 We also have a great Facebook following.
 But it’s a little less active than our Twitter feed.